LavanyaReddy2509/Azure-Zero-to-Hero/Day02/readme.md

 # 🌍 Regions and Availability Zones in Azure
 In Microsoft Azure, Regions and Availability Zones are foundational concepts for understanding how Azure provides global reach, redundancy, high availability, and disaster recovery.

-# ✅ 1.
-Azure Region
-📌 What is a Region?
-An Azure Region is a geographic area that contains one or more data centers, all connected via a low-latency network.

-# 🔹 Examples of Azure Regions:
-East US
-West Europe
-Southeast Asia
-Central India
-Australia East

-# 🎯 Why It Matters:
-You choose a region when creating services (like VMs, databases, etc.)

-Helps ensure compliance with data residency laws

-Affects latency and performance for users

-# ✅ 2.
-Availability Zones (AZs)
-📌 What is an Availability Zone?
-An Availability Zone is a physically separate data center within an Azure region.
-Each zone has:
-- Independent power
-- Cooling
-- Networking

-# 🔹 Features:
-- High fault tolerance: Zones are isolated from each other
-- Designed to support mission-critical apps
-- Most Azure regions have 3 Availability Zones

-# 🎯 Use Cases:
-- Deploy your app across multiple zones for high availability
-- Protect against data center failures within the same region

 # 📊 Visual Summary